 "We know that you share our sadness at this time.
 We turn to our loving God to give us strength and courage in the days ahead."

-The family was due to head to Wellington on the cruise, before docking in Sydney on December 16.
+The family was scheduled to head to Wellington on the cruise and then dock in Sydney on December 16.